DataDog/integrations-core/kyototycoon/README.md

       - type: file
         path: /var/data/ktserver.log
         source: kyototycoon
-        service: "<SERVICE_NAME>"
     ```

-    Change the `path` and `service` parameter values based on your environment.
+    Change the `path` parameter value based on your environment.
 See the [sample kyototycoon.d/conf.yaml][3] for all available configuration options.

 3. [Restart the Agent][4].